itrustmachines/bns-mcu-porting-key/doc/quick_start_en.md

 - A Linux machine running with Ubuntu 18.04 / Ubuntu 20.04 / Centos 7 / Centos 8
 - MacOS and Windows users can develop our SDK in Linux enviroments by using Docker, Virtual machines or other methods

-Depending on your operating system, our SDK supports serveral development enviroments:
+Depending on your operating system, our SDK supports several development enviroments:

 - Visual Studio Code (VSCode) : You need to install [C/C++ Extension Pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools-extension-pack) for VSCode.
 This extension enables you to develop and execute our SDK in Linux, MacOS, and Windows enviroments.